One unit of credit equals four semester hours.

 ENG 403 Advanced Professional and Multimedia Writing

 Building on foundational theories and practices of professional writing, this course engages students in the study and production of advanced genres of professional writing.
 Students learn rhetorical theory and apply rhetorical skills to produce an array of sophisticated multimedia and traditional print texts.
 Includes a possible public/civic-engagement component in which students may draft print and digital texts for local charitable organizations.
 Prerequisite: ENG 303 or equivalent, or permission of the instructor and department chair.
-As offered.
+Spring Term, alternative years, 2016–2017.

 ENG 410 Advanced Writing Seminar

-A writing-intensive course, topics vary and may include rhetoric and composition, journalism, professional writing, or literacy theory.
-Consult members of the English department or the current course schedule for the specific topic each year.
+A writing-intensive course.
+Topics vary and may include rhetoric and composition, journalism, professional writing or literacy theory.
 May be repeated for credit.
 Prerequisites: ENG 201 or equivalent and sophomore or higher standing.
 Fall Term.

 ENG 412 Advanced Fiction Writing

 This course will concentrate on advanced work in fiction writing and practices with a strong emphasis on class workshops and intensive study of published fiction and student work.
-Students should expect their first short story to be due by the second week of class.
 Scheduled conferences with the instructor will focus on individual student development.
 Prerequisite: ENG 312 or its equivalent, or permission of instructor upon submission of a sample writing portfolio.
-Spring Term, alternate years, 2015–2016.
+Spring Term, alternate years, 2017–2018.

 ENG 415 Literary Theory

-An examination of literary critical history, or what is said and assumed about texts, writers and readers in selected historical moments.
+An examination of literary critical history, or what is said and assumed about texts, writers and readers in selected historical moments or by thematic connection.
 Traces Western classical tradition to contemporary critical approaches.
 Recommended for students with junior or senior standing.
 Prerequisite: any ENG-prefixed literature course.
-Alternate years, 2015–2016.
+Alternate years, 2017–2018.

 A study of the origins and development of English with attention to both internal and external aspects of that development.
 Studies are directed toward an understanding of English grammar, usage, spelling and pronunciation.
 Recommended for students with junior or senior standing.
 Required for teacher licensure.
 Prerequisite: ENG 106 or equivalent.
 Fall Term.